intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ![Memcached + L3 topology](../../docs/topology-4.png)

-Swan will be default try to aim for the core configuration above.
+Swan will by default try to aim for the core configuration above.
 Swan does this by creating separate exclusive [cgroup cpu sets](https://www.kernel.org/doc/Documentation/cgroup-v1/cpusets.txt) for the high priority and best effort processes.
 By creating exclusive cpu sets, Swan can reduce interference from other background processes which may get scheduled on the high priority cores.